 1If a youth participates in multiple sessions of the same activity type, days of attendance are combined to show total attendance.
 If multiple sessions of the same activity type occur within a day, only one day is counted.
 Unless noted, calculations do not include field trips or special events.
-To ensure the representation of attendance, youth who attend less than 15 hours of total programming are excluded from the calculation.
+To ensure the representation of attendance, youth who attend less than 5 hours of total programming are excluded from the calculation.

-1.2.6 Staff connect to school-day content ST Staff report at least 4 on a 5-point scale (agreeing) on their efforts in connecting to school-day content: On a week-to-week basis, I know what academic content will be covered during the school day with the students I work with in the afterschool program.
-I coordinate the content of the afterschool activities I provide with my students' school day work.
-I know who to contact at my students' day-time school if I have a question about their progress or status.
-The activities I provide in the ASP are tied to specific learning goals that are related to the school-day curriculum.
+1.2.6 Staff connect to school-day content ST Staff report at least 4 on a 5-point scale (agreeing) on their efforts in connecting to school-day content: On a week-to-week basis, I know what academic content will be covered during the school day with the students I work with in the after-school program.
+I coordinate the content of the after-school activities I provide with my students' school-day work.
+I know who to contact at my students' day-time school if I have questions about their progress or status.
+The activities I provide in the after-school program are tied to specific learning goals that are related to the school-day curriculum.
 I use student assessment data to provide different types of instruction to students attending my after-school activities based on their achievement level.
 I help manage a 3-way communication system that links parents, program, and day-time school information.
-I participate in regular joint staff meetings for after-school and day-time school staff where steps to discuss linkages between the school day and after-school are discussed.
-I meet regularly with school-day staff not working in the ASP to review the academic progress of individual students.
+I participate in regular joint staff meetings with school-day and after-school.
+I meet regularly with school-day staff not working in the after-school program to review the academic progress of individual students.
 I participate in parent-teacher conferences to provide information about how program participants are doing.
-G: 12 S: 12 Indicator 1.3 Enrichment Content Definition Table # 1.3.1 Youth participate in arts activities ^{EZ} Youth participate in art sessions for 15+ hours!.
-G: 13 S: 13 1.3.2 Youth participate in physical activities ^{EZ} Youth participate in physical activity sessions for 15+ hours!.
-G: 13 S: 13 1.3.3 Youth participate in youth development activities ^{EZ} Youth participate in youth development sessions for 15+ hours!.
-G: 13 S: 13 1.3.4 Youth participate in field trip or special event activities ^{EZ} Youth participate in field trips or special events for at 15+ hours!.
+G: 12 S: 12 Indicator 1.3 Enrichment Content Definition Table # 1.3.1 Youth participate in arts activities ^{EZ} Youth participate in art sessions for 5+ hours!.
+G: 13 S: 13 1.3.2 Youth participate in physical activities ^{EZ} Youth participate in physical activity sessions for 5+ hours!.
+G: 13 S: 13 1.3.3 Youth participate in youth development activities ^{EZ} Youth participate in youth development sessions for 5+ hours!.
+G: 13 S: 13 1.3.4 Youth participate in field trip or special event activities ^{EZ} Youth participate in field trips or special events for 5+ hours!.
 G: 13 S: 13

 1If a youth participates in multiple sessions of the same activity type, days of attendance are combined to show total attendance.
 If multiple sessions of the same activity type occur within a day, only one day is counted.
 Unless noted, calculations do not include field trips or special events.
-To ensure the representation of attendance, youth who attend less than 15 hours of total programming are excluded from the calculation.
+To ensure the representation of attendance, youth who attend less than 5 hours of total programming are excluded from the calculation.